 Edith, born in Norwich, Conn., on August 6, 1861, grew up next door to the bridegroom in the fashionable Gramercy Park section of New York City.
 Their childhood friendship blossomed into teen-aged romance, but then Roosevelt went away to college and met Alice Lee.

-He was the son of socialite Martha Stewart Bulloch and prominent businessman and philanthropist Theodore Roosevelt.
+Theodore was the son of socialite Martha Stewart Bulloch and prominent businessman and philanthropist Theodore Roosevelt.
 Edith was the granddaughter of Daniel Tyler, a Union general during the Civil War and railroad president.
 Her great-grandfather fought at the Battle of Bunker Hill.
 The family’s ancestral home was in Brooklyn, Conn.

 Theodore Roosevelt was three years older than Edith.
 She was his sister’s best friend and his first playmate outside of the family.
 As teenaged sweethearts, they spent hours together during the summer at Oyster Bay, Long Island.
 They were called ‘Teedie’ and ‘Edie.’